cronical/budget_dance/docs/vba_sorted.md

 End Function

-Function gain(acct As String, y_year As String, realized As Boolean) As Variant 'work out an esitmate of the realized or unrealized gain for an account for a year for forecast ' for actual, use the values from invest_actl
+Function gain(acct As String, y_year As String, realized As Boolean) As Variant 'For bank accounts and investments, return the realized or unrealized gain for an account for a year for actual or forecast 'Other types of accounts return zero.
+' for investments actuals, use the values from invest_actl ' for bank account actuals use the row in iande defined by the 'bank_interest' value on the general (state) table
     Dim rate As Variant
     Dim val As Variant
     Dim col_name As String
+    Dim interest_row As String

+    gain = 0 ' return zero if not investment or bank account account_type = get_val(acct, "tbl_accounts", "Type")
+    If Not ((account_type = "I") Or (account_type = "B")) Then
+        Exit Function
+    End If
     If realized Then
         col_name = "Rlz share"
         prefix = "Rlz Int/Gn"